jmauerhan/mailer-demo/README.md

 At this point, we can only do **integrated** tests - tests that actually depend on both our code working and Mandrill's service working correctly.
 This kind of test is slow, harder to debug, and brittle.

 ######tests/IndexTest.php
+This test of the entire application running is a functional test, not a unit test.
+It is slow, hard to debug, and brittle - but it's the best we can do right now.
 ```php
 <?php
 namespace Tests;